The communication complexity of the inevitable intersection problem

+Our way of making the complexity of \Disj\ difficult to analyse has one aspect in common with the problem of analysing the \AM-complexity of \Disj: Namely, both questions escape the reach of the current techniques, partially, due to the fact that \e{a hardness statement cannot follow from reasoning about the discrepancy of large rectangles}.
+In the case of \AM\ the model is such that an efficient protocol does not seem to guarantee existence of a large biased rectangle even in the case of total functions, and for promise functions or relations an efficient \AM\ protocol is known~\cite{K11_On_A} to be possible in some cases, where every rectangle is either exponentially small, or has error inverse-exponentially close to $\dr12$.
+In our case the problem \II\ (obviously, a variation on \Disj) has been defined in such a way that it admits very large monochromatic rectangles, a few of which are enough to cover the whole input space.

-The main result of this work is a (tight) linear lower bound on the communication complexity of the above problem (cf.~\crlref{c_II_low}).
-We are not aware of a previously-known technique that would give a non-trivial lower bound here.
-Besides being able to capture the complexity of \IIAB\ in \R, the technique proposed in this work provides an alternative lower bound proofs for many other cases of ``search-like'' problems, including set disjointness.
+We prove that \IIAB, as defined above, is \e{ultimately hard}:\ it requires $\asOm{\sq[5]n}=\asOm{\log\sz A}$ bits of interactive randomised communication (cf.~\crlref{c_II_low}).
+We are not aware of a previously-known technique that would give a non-trivial lower bound for \IIAB.
+Besides being able to capture the complexity of \IIAB\ in \R, the technique proposed in this work provides an alternative lower bound proof for many other cases of ``search-like'' problems (including the set disjointness), thus giving new insight on the aspects of their combinatorial structure that are responsible for their communication hardness.

 \sect{Preliminaries}